What is the Investigatory Powers Act 2016?

 Encryption Debate: The act requires communication service providers to be active participants in data interception.
 This gets tricky when one considers how many communication service providers use end-to-end encryption on their messages.

-For services such as Whatsapp and Apple's iMessage, both of which use end-to-end encryption, a request from the government to access someone's messages would be impossible to fulfil.
+For services such as WhatsApp and iMessage, both of which use end-to-end encryption, a request from the government to access someone's messages would be impossible to fulfil.
 Proponents of the Investigatory Powers Act argue that encryption gives criminals a way to communicate in secret and should be banned.
 Others say that there's no grey area in terms of encryption; you either have it or you don't.
 If the government is able to remove encryption, potentially anyone can.
 In the end, the Act requires UK-based communication service providers to have the ability to remove encryption.

 The Investigatory Powers Act sparked immediate opposition from human rights groups.
 Its critics essentially argued that while it was meant to provide transparency about government surveillance, the Act actually just legalised bulk government surveillance.
 Indeed, Edward Snowden (whose NSA whistleblowing shed light on government surveillance in the U.S.) tweeted in 2015: "By my read, #SnoopersCharter legitimizes mass surveillance.
 It is the most intrusive and least accountable surveillance regime in the West."

 Snowden wasn't alone in his opinion.
 Other opponents of the Act said that its language was too broad and that only targeted surveillance was necessary.
 Others noted that the rare positive attention the Act was receiving internationally wasn't very flattering: The Chinese government cited it when defending its own bulk surveillance legislation.
 With such extreme controversy surrounding it, the Investigatory Powers Act was bound to face political and legal challenges.